sohamdoescode/sohamdoescode/README.md

 ## <centre> 👋 Hey, I'm Soham! </centre>
 I am a student and I like to make cool stuff.
-Here you can find most of the (broken) stuff that I make.
+Here you can find most of the stuff that I make.
 <br>
 I ❤️ open-source